muellan/clipp/README.md

                               // if match is in conflict with other alternative "-nof" .if_conflicted( [] { /* ... */ } );
 ```
-The handler functions can also take an int, which is set to the argument index at which it occured:
+The handler functions can also take an int, which is set to the argument index at which the event occured first:
 ```cpp
 string file = "default.txt";
 auto param = required("-nof").set(file,"") |